tshallenberger/tshallenberger/README.md

 ## 🚀 What I Do

-**I'm a software engineer on the Yahoo Edge Network Data Analytics team.**
+**I'm a software engineer at Yahoo!**

 I previously built a dropshipping platform in ecom, connecting merchants to steel manufacturers.
 I deliver end to end web app solutions, usually in the cloud.
-Cloud SysDesign, DevOps, CI/CD, and API/frontend development, usually with some form of authentication.

-I help my team brainstorm and implement solutions for storing, processing, and visualizing petabytes of telemetry coming off Yahoo's Edge Network.
+I help my team brainstorm and implement solutions for storing, processing, and visualizing petabytes of data.
 These solutions include:

 - ⛓️ Leveraging Hadoop Data File Storage for raw data sets
 - 💡 Building/running ETL pipelines written with Oozie/Pig/Java UDFs